 With the Kimmoke Wristband you can speed up your free time on a budget.
 You are entitled to the Kimmoke Wristband if you receive certain benefits and you are a resident in Turku.

 39€ / 6 months (+ 8€ payment for the Wristband when first purchased).

 You must prove your eligibility for the benefit that entitles you to the Kimmoke Wristband.
 Take with you an ID card and either a positive benefit decision or payment declaration that is at most one month old at the time of purchase.

 Culture Path is based on the curriculum.

 Culture Path is a plan according to which every student in the comprehensive schools of Turku visits various cultural locations three times per school year.
 For example libraries, concerts, theatres, Turku Castle and museums can be visited.
 In the second and eighth years students will also go to movies.
-Additional information about locations and topical events is available on the Culture Path website.
+Additional information about locations and topical events is available on the Culture Path website (in Finnish).